 At UCEM our staff work hard to support your success.
 You can find out more about tutors and senior staff, including their qualifications and experience, in the following sections.

-Ashley joined in 2013 as Principal and Chief Executive Officer.
+Ashley joined in 2013 as Principal.
 Ashley is responsible for all aspects of the university college’s academic and business operations.

 As Principal he works directly with the Chairman, the Board of Trustees and the Senior Leadership Team to ensure that the university college delivers against the key objectives of its strategic plan – ensuring both the highest quality of education and the best student experience.

 Ashley has previously held senior roles as Director of Global Learning Services for Microsoft, and Chief Executive Officer of InfoBasis Ltd, a global Talent Management software company.
 He is currently also a Non-Executive Director of the BRE Group Board.

 He holds a BA (Hons) in Economics from The University of London.

 Deputy Principal and University College Secretary

 BA (Hons) PgDip AHEA